 In Otto, a young man (the Otto of the title) who thinks he's a zombie (and might actually be one) is hired by Medea, a pretentious art-film director, to star in a gay zombie film titled Up With Dead People.
 Medea's earnest revolutionary rhetoric recalls the sloganeering of The Raspberry Reich; she also paraphrases Apocalypse Now: "I love the smell of the graveyard in the afternoon.
 It smells like extermination".
 Ingeniously, her girlfriend, Hella, appears to be trapped in a silent movie: she is always shown in black-and-white, and her dialogue is delivered via inter-titles.
 The most notorious sequence is a more graphic version of a scene in David Cronenberg's Crash.
 The film was co-produced by Terence Koh, and his artworks can be seen in some of the sets.

 Brillante Mendoza's film Serbis is, like La Chatte A Deux Tetes, set almost entirely in an adult movie theatre (named Family, apparently a real location).
-It opens with a 35mm print being threaded into a projector, and ends with the celluloid burning up and the projector grinding to a halt.
+Like Persona, it opens with a 35mm print being threaded into a projector and ends with the celluloid burning up.
 In between, Serbis follows the lives of a family living and working in the Family cinema, as they deal with pregnancy, infidelity, a large boil, and a stray goat.
 Their cinema is patronised by 'service boys', whose services are shown in rather graphic detail (again, like La Chatte A Deux Tetes), though the real star is the dilapidated Family cinema itself.